-Fatal Method Acting: Stuntman Paolo Rigonu became the first fatality on a James Bond movie when he was killed when the bobsled he was driving overturned while shooting the film's chase scene in Cortina d'Ampezzo.
+Fatal Method Acting: Stuntman Paolo Rigonu became the first fatality on a James Bond movie set.
+He was killed when the bobsled he was driving overturned while shooting the film's chase scene in Cortina d'Ampezzo.

 Recycled Script: Aside from the basic "Beautiful girl and a decoder machine" plot nabbed from From Russia with Love, many of the details are strongly reminiscent of On Her Majesty's Secret Service.
 In both films Bond is with a Countess, on a beach, threatened by mooks, kicks a gun out of a mook's hand, and he's wearing a tuxedo sans jacket.
 Both films show Bond at a casino with the aforementioned Countess.
 Both times the women are losing at baccarat.
 The opening teaser sequence shows Tracy Bond's grave and Blofeld in a neck-brace.
 Also the fact in this film Melina is Half-English, Half-Greek.
 In OHMSS Tracy was Half-English, Half-Italian.
 Both films have Bond allied with a crime syndicate figure who doesn't sell drugs.
 Bond also escapes in both films by riding in the car of the female lead who does the majority of the driving.
 Both films have a wedding scene and Bond riding in a helicopter piloted by someone else.
 Both films have Bond speaking with a "priest" at some point.
 Both films are set in the Alps at one point, show a Bond Girl on ice,have Bond on skis getting shot at, and have a bobsled track fight/battle sequence.
 Mountain climbers are shown in both at some point.
 Both films have a Germanic female character who is in charge of a girl/girls.
 Finally, in both films Bond and his crime syndicate ally assault a mountaintop lair.

 Wag the Director: Attempted, but failed by Roger Moore, who disliked the scene where Bond kicks Locque's car over the edge of the cliff.
-He suggested that the scene be changed to depict the added weight of Locque's "calling card" that Bond throws in causing the car to fall over the cliff by itself, but director John Glen said that his suggestion was the type of silly stuff they were trying to get away from.
+He suggested that the scene be changed so that the car falls over by itself after Bond gives Locque his "calling card" back, but director John Glen said that his suggestion was the type of silly stuff they were trying to get away from.